bhklab/handbook/docs/General/Manuscripts/index.md

 5. Below the author list, provide a numbered list of institutions that matches the superscripts assigned to the authors.
 Below is a list of departments and institutions the BHK Lab commonly collaborates with.
 Use these exact names when citing affiliations:

 a.
 Princess Margaret Cancer Centre, University Health Network, Toronto, Ontario, Canada

 b.
 Department of Medical Biophysics, University of Toronto, Toronto, Ontario, Canada

 c.
 Joint Department of Medical Imaging, University of Toronto, Toronto, Ontario, Canada

 d.
 Faculty of Medicine, University of Toronto, Toronto, Ontario, Canada

 e.
 Vector Institute for Artificial Intelligence, Toronto, Ontario, Canada

+6. Use Heading 1 (uppercase) for all main sections (e.g., Abstract, Results, etc.).

+7. For any subsections within main sections, use Heading 2 formatting.

+8. Regular body text should be written in Arial, font size 11.

+9. Figures - All figures should be created using [Miro](https://miro.com/app/dashboard/).

+10. Refer to figures, tables, and supplementary materials in parentheses (e.g., "the results suggest...
+(Figure 2)"), rather than writing phrases like “Figure 2 shows…” or “As can be seen in Table 1…”.

+11. Place captions directly near the figures in the initial draft.

+Caption formatting:

+Begin the caption with a bolded sentence summarizing the figure or table content.

+Captions must be standalone — they should be understandable without needing to read the main text.

+3. Tables - Small tables can be created directly in Google Docs.

+Larger tables should be prepared in Google Sheets or saved as CSV files.

+In general, avoid using tables when possible — use graphics instead, as they communicate information more effectively.

+4. Supplementary Materials - Store all supplementary methods, formulas, figures, tables, and additional information in Overleaf while drafting your manuscript.

+When your paper is ready for Benjamin's review, compile all Overleaf content into a single PDF.

+Export figures and tables from Miro into Overleaf as needed.

+5. Code and Data Storage
+Store your project’s computer code in the [BHKLAB GitHub repository](https://github.com/bhklab).

+All processed data and final code must be stored in your CodeOcean Capsule, ensuring that the code runs correctly within the environment.

+6. References
+Compile all references using Paperpile.

+Note: Paperpile licenses are limited.
+Coordinate with the lab to obtain or transfer a license as needed.

+7. Writing Style
+After a period (.), use a single space before starting the next sentence (no double spaces).